stanislaw/SoftwareDesignHeuristics/README.md

 how to run existing and write new tests and also learn how can you debug things the fastest way (can be a real debugger, or just "console.log()").

+- Two Almost Identical Entities.
+Over the years I have seen at least three big units of a hardly manageable legacy code where each of them was built on two almost identical entities from which one was a subclass of the other.
+It seems that historically in all three cases it started with one entity that accumulated its features along the way, then came the other which was so similar to the first that programmer avoided extraction of similar modules both entities had and went with subclassing to get the result quickly.
+To these days I still didn't see or create an elegant solution to this problem.

 ### Complexity

 - Black Box with Green Play Button Heuristics.
 Ideal interface for a system of arbitrary complexity is a black box with a green play button on it - you take the box, press green button and it just works.
 The second ideal interface is when you also have red button to stop a system.